qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program settings.md

 This setting is workspace-specific.
 Security: the script will not run on other computers, unless the user settings file copied there too.

-### Templates
-Initial code of new scripts and class files.
-Can be empty.

 ### Code
 Code formatting and intellisense options.

 #### Completion list -> Append ()
 When you select a function in the completion list, whether/when to append `()`.
 Can append always, never or only when selected with the Spacebar key (but not Tab, doubleclick, etc).

-#### Insert code -> Unexpand path
-When inserting a file path (drag and drop, etc), whether to replace part of path with a known folder like `folders.System + "file.exe"`.
+### Templates
+Initial code of new scripts and class files.
+Can be empty.

 ### OS
 These are Windows settings, not settings of this program.
 They are applied to all programs.
 This program will not restore them when uninstalling.